Francesco-Sovrano/Generic-Hierarchical-Deep-Reinforcement-Learning-for-Sentiment-Analysis/README.md

-Deep Reinforcement Learning for Sentiment Analysis with (partitioned) A3C
+Generic Hierarchical Deep Reinforcement Learning for Sentiment Analysis
 ==========

 This software is a fork of: